Skip to main content

 5. Evaluate the page in Lighthouse

-No additional layout, scripts, content, or theme assets were included.
+No additional layout, scripts, content, or theme assets are included.

 Across repeated runs, Lighthouse has consistently reported scores in the range of: